 - Potential vs. Performance Discrepancies.
 Two types of discrepancies are used in these

 evaluations: aptitude-achievement and intra-achievement.
-An aptitude-achievement
+An aptitude-achievement discrepancy

-of an individual and his or her actual academic performance.
+and his or her actual academic performance.
 An intra-achievement discrepancy is present within individuals who have specific achievement

 deficits, such as inadequate reading comprehension or spelling skills.